pinakinathc/fscoco/README.md

 - version_0: Homogeneous CNN with Top1 and Top10 retrieval result

-- version_2: Heterogenous CNN with Top1 and Top10 retrieval result
+- version_1: Heterogenous CNN with Top1 and Top10 retrieval result

+- version_2: Text-based Image Retrieval with GRU using our captions

+- version_3: Text-based Image Retrieval with GRU using COCO captions

+- version_4: Sketch+Text (concat) based Image Retrieval

+- version_5: Sketch+Text (additive) based Image Retrieval

+- version_6: Recap of version_0 to see if further improvement is possible

+- version_7: checking version_0 using copy of code from version_4

+- version_8: Text-based Image Retrieval with GRU with 2 num_layers

 ------------------------------------